Regenerative Medicine for Orthopedic Conditions: What It Is, How It Works, and What UK Patients Should Know

 The biggest risk is sometimes not the injection itself but false hope.
 If treatment is oversold, people may spend large amounts of money, delay proven care, and become more disabled while waiting for a promised result that was never realistic.

-This is increasingly common, especially when UK patients are comparing private prices or looking for treatments not routinely offered here.
+Some UK patients consider travelling abroad for regenerative orthopaedic treatment, especially when comparing private prices or looking for treatments not routinely offered here.

 There is nothing automatically wrong with treatment abroad, but it raises extra questions around regulation, clinician credentials, aftercare and what happens if there is a complication once you return home.